 Wrongful Conviction Statistics

 One great resource when it comes to the staggering statistics related to wrongful convictions is The Innocence Project.
 The Innocence Project, started in 1992 at Cardozo School of Law by Peter Neufeld and Barry Scheck, exonerates wrongfully convicted people using DNA testing and improves the criminal justice system to stop future injustices.
 They also keep records of statistics regarding wrongful convictions in the United States.
-Below, we list some important, but shocking statistics.

 - Anywhere from 2-10% of all convicted people in prisons are innocent.
 Currently, over 2.3 million people are imprisoned in the United States.
 That means anywhere from 46,000 to 230,000 of those people are innocent.